Blackfell/blackfell.github.io/_posts/2021-08-19-HTB-pwn-reg.md

 This has all the makings of a classic buffer overflow - the stack frame inside the *run()* function is 0x30 bytes in size and gets will read user controlled input until a null terminator, so we can write data into the stack at a length we control.
-If we wirte more than 0x30 bytes, we can overwrite the saved frame pointer and return pointer placed there during the [function prologue](https://en.wikipedia.org/wiki/Function_prologue); since we then control the return pointer at the function epilogue, we can control
+If we write more than 0x30 bytes, we can overwrite the saved frame pointer and return pointer placed there during the [function prologue](https://en.wikipedia.org/wiki/Function_prologue); since we then control the return pointer at the function epilogue, we can control